Operations and appointment of the Board of Directors

-To this end the members of the Board are expected to act as a resource and to offer their expertise and experience for the benefit of the company.
+The general objective of the Board of Directors is to direct Outokumpu’s business and strategies in a manner that secures a significant and sustained increase in the value of the company for its shareholders and to ensure that the company acts as a reliable and trusted partner towards all its stakeholders.
+To this end, the members of the Board are expected to act as a resource and to offer their expertise and experience for the benefit of the company.
 The tasks and responsibilities of the company’s Board of Directors are determined on the basis of the Finnish Companies Act as well as other applicable legislation.

 With respect to directing the company’s business and strategies:

-- Decide on Outokumpu’s strategy and long-term targets and monitor their implementation;
+- Decide on Outokumpu’s strategy and the long-term targets of the Outokumpu Group (the “Group”) and monitor their implementation;

 - Decide on annual limits for the Group’s capital expenditure, monitor related implementation, review performance and decide on changes;

-- Decide on any major and strategically significant investments;
+- Decide on any major and strategically significant investments and monitor their implementation;

 With respect to organizing the company’s management and operations: